Security Microfilm Storage Program

 About the Program

+PROGRAM ARE FORTHCOMING.
 The Pennsylvania Historical and Museum Commission (PHMC) operates the Local Government Security Microfilm Storage Program.
 The program began in 1987 and stores approximately 200,000 rolls of microfilm for state, county and local governments and school districts.
-PHMC works through the Records Services Division of the Pennsylvania State Archives (PSA) to provide this service.
+PHMC works through the Records Division of the Pennsylvania State Archives (PSA) to provide this service.

 - Goal: to provide safe, cost-efficient storage for permanently valuable records on microfilm in a properly monitored temperature and humidity controlled environment.

-- Location: the private records center is leased from Iron Mountain at its underground facility in Boyers, Butler County.
+- Location: the private records center is leased from Iron Mountain at its underground facility in Pennsylvania and some microfilm is stored at the State Archives Building in Harrisburg.

 - Cost: a one-time fee of $5.00 per roll of film.